IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 Next, a second bidder, Charlie, wants to outbid Bob.
 Charlie wants to bid 200 Ada.

-Charlie will create another transaction, this time one with two inputs and two outputs.
+Charlie will create another transaction, this one having two inputs and two outputs.
 The two inputs are:

-* the bid (Charlie's bid of 200 Ada)
 * the auction EUTXO
+* Charlie's bid of 200 Ada

 The two outputs are: